Vectorredz/cs32-mp1/README.md

 ### [PYTHON] Mirror: *[mirror.py](mirror-flower/mirror.py)*
 **[Python-side.]**\
 The generator for the tests.
 It acts as the "mirror" for the list to appropriately match as its reflection.\
 It implements a working list in Python, and outputs test operations to the corresponding **INPUT_DIRECTORY**.
-These set of files are CSV's delimeted by a bar `|`, with its fields as follows:
+These set of files are .txt files delimeted by a bar `|`, with its fields as follows:

 > OPERATION|ARG1|ARG2|RESULT